Job Opening: Program Manager, Behavioral Health

-- Draft grant recommendations for the grantmaking committee and board.
+- Assist with proposal review process and draft recommendations for the grantmaking committee and board of directors

-- Assist with grantee convenings and other trainings and events.
+- Assist with grantee convenings, trainings, and other events

-- Help plan cross-grantee technical assistance, when appropriate.
+- Help plan cross-grantee technical assistance around common challenges

-- Review grantee reports to identify what’s newsworthy/noteworthy and articulate links across grantees.
-Liaison with the evaluation and communications team to communicate grantee success stories to key audiences.
+- Identify newsworthy or noteworthy stories and articulate links across grantees; work with evaluation and communications teams to share success stories with key audiences

 RESEARCH & POLICY IDENTIFICATION